Trial starts of Puerto Rico woman accused of murder for hire

-SAN JUAN, Puerto Rico (AP) — The long-awaited federal court trial of a woman accused of hiring a hit man to kill her rich Canadian husband has begun in Puerto Rico, and the judge has warned the jury “it would get hot.”
+SAN JUAN, Puerto Rico (AP) — The long-awaited federal trial of a Puerto Rico woman accused of hiring a hit man to kill her rich Canadian husband began on Thursday, and the judge warned the jury “it would get hot.”

-A decade has passed since Aurea Vazquez was charged with offering a man $3 million to kill real estate developer Adam Anhang.
-Vazquez at that point was no longer in Puerto Rico and was extradited three years ago from Spain after a lengthy manhunt.
+A decade has gone by since Aurea Vazquez Rijos was charged with offering a man $3 million to kill real estate developer Adam Anhang.
+Vazquez at that point was no longer in Puerto Rico, and she was extradited three years ago from Spain with her 1-month-old baby after a lengthy manhunt.

-Defense attorney Lydia Lizarribar told the jury on Thursday that her client is innocent.
-Prosecutors, however, said Vazquez was angry that Anhang wanted a divorce.
+“This is a murder case,” Jose Ruiz, assistant U.S. district attorney, said in his opening statement.
+“It was to collect money from him.”

-Also charged in the case is Vazquez’s sister and a family friend.
-Already convicted of murder is Alex Pabon, whose nickname is “The Crazy One.”
+Anhang was killed Sept.
+22, 2005, at nearly midnight on a Friday, on the corner of a cobblestone street in the historic part of San Juan’s capital.
+He was hit in the head with an object and then repeatedly stabbed.
+Twelve hours earlier, he had told his wife he wanted a divorce, prosecutors said.

 Most Read Nation & World Stories